deewilcox/hellowebapp/README.md

 # hellowebapp
 HelloWebApp Python Tutorial
+PyTennessee 2016

 ## Purpose
-To learn basic Python web application develop and to display dynamic pricing from AWS EC2 and Spot instances.
+To learn basic Python web application development and to display dynamic pricing from AWS EC2 and Spot instances.